COVID: India is 'at a critical juncture,' says WHO chief scientist | DW | 13.05.2021

 The spread of the virus has become rampant in rural areas where cases can go unreported due to a lack of testing.

-The rise in infections has been accompanied by a slowdown in vaccinations, although Prime Minister Narendra Modi announced that vaccinations would be open to all adults from May 1.
+The rise in infections has been accompanied by a slowdown in vaccinations, even though Prime Minister Narendra Modi announced that vaccinations would be open to all adults from May 1.

 In an interview with DW, the World Health Organization's chief scientist Soumya Swaminathan said the spread of infections in rural areas, where the capacity of the public health system to sustain the pressure remains weak, is a cause for concern.